 What is the minority population in the community and is it reflected in the clinic?

-The largest group is Hispanics who comprise approximately 11% of the local population, but over 20% of our clinic patients.
-We see the majority of those families and also work at the Farmworkers Health Clinic in Palisade.
+The largest group is Hispanic who comprise approximately 11% of the local population, and over 20% of our clinic patients.
+We see the majority of those families and also work occasionally at the Farmworkers Health Clinic in Palisade.
 American Indians and Asians comprise the next most populous segments.

 Do you care for the underserved?